In today’s world, you don’t need to be a pro to launch your own podcast. It’s easier for anyone to launch a successful podcast than ever before.

 However, getting them to tune in is only half the battle.

 You need to capture their attention even further and convince them to stick around.
-That’s where your intro comes in.
+That’s where your podcast intro comes in.

 Your intro could take a million different directions.
 Some shows incorporate intro music to give it a professional sound.
 Others rely on a unique tagline, incorporate call-to-actions, introduce the hosts — the possibilities are endless.